 25. University of North Carolina at Greensboro – UNCG Online

 The University of North Carolina at Greensboro online MSN degree programs are offered entirely online for nurses who wish to continue working full-time.
 Those enrolling in these programs can receive preparation for pre-licensure in patient education, nursing education, and professional staff development.
-Students will enhance their skills in basic nursing knowledge, as well as obtaining additional expertise in curriculum development, nursing pedagogy, and measurement and testing.
+Students will enhance their skills in basic nursing knowledge, as well as obtain additional expertise in curriculum development, nursing pedagogy, and measurement and testing.
 Those graduating from UNCG’s BSN to MSN program have a job placement rate of 90% or higher.

 The University of North Carolina at Greensboro began in 1891 as a women’s college, preparing teachers and technical workers.
 Today, however, UNCG is one of the state’s foremost public universities, ranked at the top of U.S. News & World Report’s Best Online Graduate Nursing Programs ranking.
-UNCG is also widely ranked as a best value, providing affordable tuition and strong returns, as well as one of the South’s cheapest online MSN programs.
+UNCG is also widely ranked as the best value, providing affordable tuition and strong returns, as well as one of the South’s cheapest online MSN programs.

 How Much Do BSN to MSN Programs Cost?

 A BSN to MSN program can be expensive in terms of time and money.
 The issue of time can be resolved by taking online classes while you continue working.
 The cheapest online MSN programs cost between $250 and $600 per credit hour.
 Some of the cheapest online MSN programs have impeccable records in terms of pass rates for NCLEX and graduation rates.